-DigInVT is a project of the Vermont Agriculture and Culinary Tourism Council.
+DigInVT was a project of the Vermont Agriculture and Culinary Tourism Council.
 The Council consisted of representatives from agriculture, culinary, and tourism organizations from the state of Vermont who are committed to promoting and preserving Vermont’s working landscape.
-The purpose of the Council is to strengthen and support Vermont’s food and farm communities.
-They have chosen DigInVT as their first collaborative project because they believe that in order to support and strengthen Vermont’s food and farm communities both visitors and Vermonters alike must be aware of the agriculture and food experiences available to them.
+The purpose of the Council was to strengthen and support Vermont’s food and farm communities.
+They selected DigInVT as their first collaborative project because they believed that in order to support and strengthen Vermont’s food and farm communities both visitors and Vermonters alike must be aware of the agriculture and food experiences available to them.
 The Council also recognized that by pooling information and resources, the organizations could create a sophisticated tool that presented the most complete picture of Vermont food and farm experiences available.
 The DigInVT.com website first launched in 2011.
 The number of groups engaged in the project has grown, while the Vermont Fresh Network continues to serve as the lead organization maintaining the website.

 The Council currently is made up of representatives from Vermont entities representing agriculture and tourism.

 To be included on this site, the appropriate Council member has verified that all listings met the following criteria:

 *The Vermont Fresh Network, Vermont Grape and Wine Council, and Vermont Farms Association modified this criteria to better fit their membership (see below).